Research with Human Embryonic Stem Cells

 Given the same goals, means which are ethically less problematic ought to be given priority over ethically more problematic means.
 In order to be ethically justifiable, the application of means which are ethically more problematic must, therefore, not only be adequate but must also be necessary to achieve the desired goals.

 There are critics who doubt that research involving human embryonic stem cells has no alternatives.
 They believe that the goals of both basic and therapeutic research can also be achieved using tissue-specific adult stem cells.
 They argue that the derivation of these cells is ethically less problematic.
 These cells also have the advantage that cell transplants derived from adult stem cells are more likely to be immunotolerant, as these cells are taken directly from the organism of the transplant recipient.
 However, in the case of embryonic stem cells, the creation of autologous cell transplants is, so the argument goes, only possible by way of “therapeutic cloning”.
 Furthermore, the critics maintain that transplants produced from adult stem cells show a lower risk of tumour formation and that using adult stem cells has already led to recorded therapeutic successes.
 This, they point out, has not yet been achieved with embryonic stem cells.
 Some of the therapeutic procedures developed with adult stem cells have since even become the clinical standard.
+One area of research in this field is the cultivation of stem cells that were isolated from amniotic fluid.
+It has been reported that human fat, muscle, bone, nerve and liver cells have been gained from such cells.

-Induced pluripotent stem cells have long been considered a beacon of hope for an ethically acceptable alternative to research on human embryonic stem cells.
+Ethically, induced pluripotent stem cells provide the advantage of being gained by reprogramming adult cells instead of by destroying the embryo.
+With the help of known methods such as tetraploid embryonic complementation, however, it is theoretically possible to generate completely viable organisms, i.e. reproductive clones, from adult cells and iPS cells.
 However, concerns have also been raised about their use.
 On the one hand, it has become apparent that due to epigenetic changes the similarity between embryonic stem cells and induced pluripotent cells is not as close as initially assumed and that the former exhibit a greater susceptibility to mutations.
-Further information on the current state of research on induced pluripotent stem cells can be found in the Medical and Scientific Aspects section of these In Focus pages.
 On the other hand, research successes on induced pluripotent cells with the process of tetraploid embryo complementation have raised doubts about the ethical acceptability of this cell type.
 Tetraploid embryo complementation has made it possible to create viable clones in mouse models with the aid of adult cells and, successively, induced pluripotent cells.
-Some critics point to the fact that the possibility to derive embryos from iPS cells makes the use of iPS cells ethically comparable to ES cells.
-In October 2009, the Berlin-Brandenburg Academy of the Sciences (Berlin-Brandenburgische Akademie der Wissenschaften) together with the National Academy of the Sciences (Nationale Akademie der Wissenschaften (Leopoldina)) published a statement concerning this new technique of stem cell derivation.
-The German Ethics Council published an Ad Hoc Recommendation on this matter in September 2014.

 Wird geladen